dagraham/etm-dgraham/README.md

 Setting up a virtual environment for etm is recommended.
 The steps for OS/X or linux are illustrated below.
 For details see [python-virtual-environments-a-primer](https://www.google.com/url?q=https%3A%2F%2Frealpython.com%2Fpython-virtual-environments-a-primer%2F&sa=D&sntz=1&usg=AFQjCNFh7QpJQ4rPCDjZ1eLrV1BRCCpSmw).

-Open a terminal and begin by creating a new directory/folder, say `etm-pypi` in your home directory, for the virtual environment:
+Open a terminal and begin by creating a new directory/folder for the virtual environment, say `etm-pypi` in your home directory:

         $ mkdir ~/etm-pypi
         $ cd ~/etm-pypi

-Now continue by creating the virtual environment (python >= 3.7.4 is required):
+Now continue by creating the virtual environment (python >= 3.7.4 is required for etm):

         $ python3 -m venv env